 In June 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. ("FIN") 48, "Accounting for Uncertainty in Income Taxes," effective for fiscal years beginning after December 15, 2006.
 FIN 48 clarifies the accounting for uncertainty in income taxes by prescribing rules for recognition, measurement, classification and disclosure in our financial statements of uncertain tax positions taken or expected to be taken in a tax return.
 FIN 48 is effective to the Company as of January 1, 2007 and did not have a material impact on our consolidated financial statements.
+Interest payable on overdue income tax is classified as interest expense and any penalties payable are classified as SG&A expenses.

-1.16 .
+1.16.
 Employee stock options and warrants: